ES2015

 <div :class="{ active, [`${prefix}-button`]: isButton }">

-vue@^2.1.0 only: You can even use parameter destructuring with v-for
+vue@^2.1.0 only: You can even use parameter destructuring with v-for or scoped slots:

 <li v-for="{ id, text } in items">